Substantial risk (LCW)

 - Paragraph (2)(b) does not apply where the risk could be reduced by a significant amount by - (a) reasonable adjustments being made in the claimant’s workplace; or (b) the claimant taking medication to manage the claimant’s condition where such medication has been prescribed for the claimant by a registered medical practitioner treating the claimant.

-For universal credit, paragraph 4 of schedule 8 to the Universal Credit Regulations 2013 provides that a claimant is to be treated as having limited capability for work if the circumstances below apply -
+For universal credit paragraph 4 of schedule 8 to the 2013 UC Regulations provides that a claimant is to be treated as having limited capability for work if the circumstances below apply -

 - The claimant is suffering from a specific illness, disease or disablement by reason of which there would be a substantial risk to the physical or mental health of any person were the claimant found not to have limited capability for work.